Application is closed

 - Demonstrate a strong interest in STEM disciplines.

-All eligible students are welcome to apply, and we strongly encourage applications from students who are underrepresented in science, technology, engineering and math (STEM) on the basis of:
+All eligible students are welcome to apply, and we strongly encourage applications from students who are underrepresented in science, technology, engineering and math (STEM) on the basis of, but not limited by:

 - Currently attending a high school with historically low rates of admittance to top-tier institutions